Here are some hints and tips that can help you improve your technical writing and business writing and avoid costly and embarrassing mistakes.

 As you edit, keep in mind the document’s audience and purpose.

-- Check up-to-date spelling and usage with national newspapers and the Internet Mechanics (grammar, punctuation, and spelling)
+- Up-to-date spelling and usage with national newspapers and Internet Mechanics (grammar, punctuation, and spelling)

 - Attach a template

 - Use parallel construction for lists—consistent form and function

 - Break blocks of text into bite-sized pieces and use:

 - Bulleted/numbered lists